saikatCdas/easy-notes/README.md

 * Run command `npm i` to install node modules.

 Now just setup for your own plugin, it's very easy using node auto command.
-##### 1. Auto setup:
-Just run `node src/setup`
-it will ask for a plugin name, type your plugin name and hit enter.

-Your plugin is ready to use.

 Now run `npm run watch`
 Then activate the plugin from your WP admin dashboard.